knpuniversity/blog/symfony-debugging-form-errors.rst

 Takeaways
 ---------

-The most important thing to remember is that a form is a big tree.
+The key lesson is this: **each form is a big tree**.
 The top level ``Form`` has children, each which is also a ``Form`` object (or a ``FormView`` object when you're in Twig).
 If you want to access information about a field (is it required? what are its errors?), you need to first get access to the *child* form and go from there.

 Learn More
 ----------

 Stuck on other Symfony topics or want to learn Symfony from the context of an actual project?
 Check out our Getting Started with `Symfony Series`_ and cut down on your learning curve!

 .. _`How to get form validation errors after binding the request to the form`: http://stackoverflow.com/questions/6978723/symfony2-how-to-get-form-validation-errors-after-binding-the-request-to-the-fo
 .. _`Form panel`: http://symfony.com/blog/new-in-symfony-2-4-great-form-panel-in-the-web-profiler